VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Plank (Low) on Toes

 The Forearm Plank on Toes exercise is a powerful variation of the plank that targets the core muscles, including the abdominals and lower back.
-Start by kneeling on the ground and place your forearms on the floor, elbows directly beneath your shoulders.
+Start by kneeling on the ground and placing your forearms on the floor, elbows directly beneath your shoulders.
 Extend your legs back, balancing on your toes, and engage your core as you maintain a straight line from your head to your heels.
-This exercise activates and strengthens the deep stabilizing muscles of the core, improving core stability and spinal alignment.
+This exercise activates and strengthens the deep stabilising muscles of the core, improving core stability and spinal alignment.
 It also engages the shoulders, arms, and legs, making it an effective full-body exercise for building strength and endurance.

 Plank (High) on Toes